Dipdap

-Dipdap is a children's programme on CBeebies, in which a drawn line creates endless challenges and surprises for the unsuspecting little character Dipdap.
+Dipdap is a British children's television series on CBeebies, in which a drawn line creates endless challenges and surprises for the unsuspecting little character Dipdap.

 In 2012, it was reported that the show would not return for a second series.

 Background

 The series was created by Steve Roberts and produced by Ragdoll Worldwide, the joint venture of Ragdoll Productions and BBC Worldwide.

 Broadcast

-The series aired on CBeebies in the United Kingdom.
+The series airs on CBeebies in the United Kingdom.
 In Canada, The series was broadcast on TFO.